sgreg/iron-vault-mdparser/README.md

 variables can be found from the [`templates/` directory ](src/ironvaultmd/parsers/templates).

 Each node template can be overridden when initiating the `IronVaultExtension`.
 See below for some examples.
+Setting a template to an empty string (`''`) will prevent the node from being parsed to HTML altogether.

 ## Installation